robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-14/1/Activities/14_Swapping_Sessions/Unsolved/README.md

  ![cookies.png](cookies.png)

 6. Refresh the page and you will be taken back to the WordPress login page.
-Sign in as your hacker user and import the sysadmin's cookies using Cookie-Editor.
+Sign in as your hacker user and import the sysadmin's cookies using a.
 Refresh the page.

 You just swapped your sessions between users without having to log out of them.